Abhishek-2502/FastAPI_AWS_Deployment_With_GitAction_CICD/README.md

 We assume that you have a Amazon EC2 instance (Amazon Linux).

-After you enter the instance by ssh or any other method update the instance first by using below command:
+After you enter the instance by ssh or any other method, update the instance first by using below command:

 ```sh
 sudo yum update -y